JoeyStrandnes/Automatic-Wifi-Turntable-with-Esp8266/README.md

 Now to use the app with this projekt your going to have to clone my project.
 To do so go to the schematics folder in my GitHub repo and open the file called Turntable - APP.jpg and scann the QR code. or open this link http://tinyurl.com/ybspq849

+Now in the app go to project setting and get the Auth Token and replace Auth in Line:20 with the Auth Token

 And that should be it!
 ```
 ## Finishing up the project
 ```